 Today, due to its ideal surf conditions, its multicultural vibe and postcard perfect beaches, it has become the region of the greatest development on the peninsula.

-Twenty years ago, the situation was quite different.
-Back then, Mal Pais, Santa Teresa, and Hermosa – the three beaches that make of the region of Mal Pais – could be accessed by boat and horse only.
+Twenty (this article is from 2007, so now over 30 years ago) years ago, the situation was quite different.
+Back then, Mal Pais, Hermosa, and Santa Teresa Costa Rica – the three beaches that make of the region of Mal Pais – could be accessed by boat and horse only.
 With the inauguration of the ferry from Puntarenas, these extensive, fine sand and blue-waved beaches thrusting out from the tropical dry forests soon charmed what seems to be half of the people on the planet.
 Young surfers, travelers searching for exclusive hotels, incognito celebrities, yoga enthusiasts and nature lovers have all been drawn to these shores.
 A cross between a sleepy town and an international hub, Mal Pais has the particular charm of a place where visitors may still feel like pioneers exploring the wilderness.

 “I came, like many, searching for paradise”, said Gabriela, a designer from Uruguay.
 She arrived five years ago, and the decided to stay!
 “The sense of freedom that exists here captured me: nature inspires me to create, and I am always surrounded by incredible vistas.
 Everybody knows each other and greets each other; which creates a good vibe for tourists.”
 The town itself has sprung up alongside one singular stretch of road that unites Mal Pais with Santa Teresa.
 Along the 15 kilometers (9 miles) are surf related businesses, hotels, bars, and restaurants.
 On the way from one to the other, encounters with cars and bicycles, people walking and chickens crossing the road are common.
 Conversations can be heard in a million and one dialects that make up the melodic sound produced by the towns populace.